 It is currently unclear in the literature the precise cause of chest wall tumors; however, postulates are that genetics, diet, and lifestyle choices may have some effect in the development of these tumors.

 Extra-abdominal desmoid tumors are aggressive fibromatosis, sometimes developing at the site of a previous thoracotomy.

-Research has not clearly established the frequency of chest wall tumors in males versus females.
-The age of presentation varies; however, younger patients have smaller and more benign tumors whereas older patients tend to have larger and more aggressive tumors.
+Research has not established the frequency of chest wall tumors in males versus females.
+The age of presentation varies; however, younger patients have smaller and more benign tumors, whereas older patients tend to have larger and more aggressive tumors.

 The sarcomas of the chest wall form in the cartilage, soft tissues, and bones of the chest cavity, including chondrosarcomas, osteosarcomas, rhabdomyosarcomas, plasmacytomas, malignant fibrous histiocytomas, and Ewing sarcomas.
 The most common primary malignant chest wall tumors are chondrosarcomas.

 Approximately fifty to eighty percent of chest wall tumors are malignant, and fifty-five percent of these arise from bone or cartilage and forty-five percent from soft tissue.
 Overall five-year survival after resection of primary chest wall neoplasms is approximately sixty percent..
 Recurrence can occur in up to fifty percent of patients, with a resultant five-year survival of seventeen percent.